 Know all the licenses and permits that you need.

-Find out more about obtaining a business license here.
+Find out more about obtaining a business license on the SBA's website.

 Liquor license rules differ from state to state.
 This handy guide gives you more information on each state's liquor license rules.
 Liquor license application forms can be obtained at your local Alcoholic Beverage Control.
 The investigation process will typically take 45 to 60 days, with successful applicants waiting a further 30 days for issuing.

 Registering with the IRS is critically important to avoid tax penalties.
-Click here to apply for an EIN Number.
+Be sure to apply for an EIN.